concord-consortium/CouchTodos/README.md

      </VirtualHost>

   * restart apache:
-    apachectl configtest
+    $ apachectl configtest
-    sudo apachectl restart
+    $ sudo apachectl restart

-You should now be able to run the Todos application by visiting http://sc.local/
+The couchdb database should be accessible at http://sc.local/db/

-The couchdb database should be accessibel
+You should be able to run the Todos application by visiting http://sc.local/